 The Bottom-up Exercise.
 As a first step in the framework, SC5 conducted a bottom-up exercise.
 In particular, each SC5 member jurisdiction identified five strategic priorities for SC5 work (note that the strategic priorities offered by each SC5 member jurisdiction are not necessarily reflective of domestic agendas of the SC5 member).
 SC5 members selected the priorities based upon their own processes, which in some jurisdictions entailed use of a formal "risk-based methodology" (e.g., UK, France), while other SC5 members reviewed, among other things, enforcement actions, and information provided by their personnel in their inspections and supervisions offices.
-Pursuant to the bottom-up approach, the top five
+Pursuant to the bottom-up approach, the top five strategic priorities of each SC5 member were aggregated into a map that weighs equally each priority.
+The priorities are then ranked in the map according to the number of times they were quoted by SC5 members.

-The TC is divided into the following five major functional subject areas: Standing Committee on Multinational Disclosure and Accounting (SC1); Standing Committee on the Regulation of Secondary Markets (SC2); Standing Committee on the Regulation of Market Intermediaries (SC3); Standing Committee on Enforcement and the Exchange of Information (SC4); and Standing Committee on Investment Management (SC5).
+Regulation of Market Intermediaries (SC3); Standing Committee on Enforcement and the Exchange of Information (SC4); and Standing Committee on Investment Management (SC5).

-The framework is not a risk-based methodology to be used at the TC or SC5 level.
-We note that the TC may use other criteria besides risk, for the prioritization of its work program.
+&lt;sup>6 The framework is not a risk-based methodology to be used at the TC or SC5 level.
+We note that the TC may use other criteria, besides risk, for the prioritization of its work programme.